Achiekobby/covid19-Awareness-website/README.md

 COVID - 19 WEBSITE

-This is an implementation of a  covid 19 website  comprising of information on prevention, protection and Hand effective handwashing technique
+This is an implementation of a  covid 19 website  comprising of information on prevention, protection and effective handwashing technique

 TECHNOLOGIES USED
 1. HTML